 Management of prolonged INR (warfarin-induced coagulopathy). *High risk of bleeding: age >75 years, concurrent antiplatelet drug use, polypharmacy, liver or renal disease, alcoholism, recent surgery, or trauma.†There are no validated tools to predict risk of short-term major bleeding in patients with severe over-anticoagulation.
 The decision to admit for observation relies on physician judgment.
 FFP = fresh frozen plasma; IU = international unit; PCC = prothrombin complex concentrate; rFVIIa = recombinant activated factor VII.

 Direct thrombin inhibitors like dabigatran, and factor Xa inhibitors like rivaroxaban, apixaban, and edoxaban, are used in nonvalvular atrial fibrillation to reduce systemic embolism and stroke risk.
 A normal thrombin clotting time excludes significant coagulopathy due to dabigatran.
-No reversal agent ...
+No reversal agent is ...